Constants

 About Constants

-A constant tells the compiler to find a given word, and replace it with another word or number.
-Define directives create constants.
+A constant tells the compiler to find a given string, and replace it with another string.
+The #Define directive create constants.

 Constants are useful for situations where a routine needs to be easily altered.
 For example, a define could be used to specify the amount of time to run an alarm for once triggered.